top of page

 WHAT IS IT

-In Search of Emerald Giants is a week long lap of Ireland, catching the ferry out from Holyhead to Dublin, before heading clockwise to pick up the stunning Wild Atlantic Way.
-We'll ride all the epic passes such as Healy Pass and Priest's Leap, stopping off along the way at iconic locations such as the Cliffs of Moher, the Burren, home of Father Ted's house and the most southerly point of Mizen Head.
-We'll eat in local Irish bars and complete the loop by heading across to Belfast, taking the overnight ferry to Liverpool to get you home early Sunday morning.
+We're off to Ireland for an incredible week of coastal and back road riding as we trace much of the iconic Wild Atlantic Way.
+Starting out of Rosslare having caught the ferry from Fishguard on Saturday 15th August, we'll ride the full loop, from the furthest point south to the furthest point north, taking in epic passes such as Healy Pass and Priest's Leap, stopping off along the way at iconic locations such as the Cliffs of Moher, the Burren, home of Father Ted's house and the Ring of Kerry.
+We'll eat in local Irish bars and complete the loop by heading to Belfast for the evening ferry into Liverpool, arriving back Sunday morning of the 23rd.

 HOW IT WORKS: